Knee replacement surgery

 The most common reason for a knee replacement is pain and loss of movement caused by osteoarthritis.

-A knee replacement is usually carried out under spinal anaesthetic.
-This means you’ll be awake during the operation but the anaesthetic blocks feeling from your waist down.
+A knee replacement is usually carried out under general or spinal anaesthetic.
+In spinal anaesthetic, his means you’ll be awake during the operation but the anaesthetic blocks feeling from your waist down.

 It can also be done under general anaesthetic, which means you’ll be asleep.